uttam509/N-queens-visualiser/README.md

 > #### [ Link ](https://n-queen-visualiser.netlify.app/ "   Link")
 - The N-Queens puzzle is the problem of placing N chess queens on an N×N chessboard so that no two queens threaten each other.
 Thus, a solution requires that no two queens share the same row, column, or diagonal.

-- This algorithm is designed using recursion.
+- This algorithm is designed using recursion+ backtracking algorithm.

 ![N-Queen-visualisation](visualisation.gif)